 Purnululu National Park, Australia

-One of the highlights of any tour of the Kimberley, the 2400 square kilometre Purnululu National Park is home to the Bungle Bungle Range, the beehive-shaped structures of striped orange and grey sandstone that have become icons of Western Australia with world heritage value, listed as UNESCO World heritage site .
+One of the highlights of any tour of the Kimberley , the 2400 square kilometre Purnululu National Park is home to the Bungle Bungle Range , the beehive domes of striped orange and grey sandstone tower rock formation have become icons of Western Australia with world heritage value, listed as UNESCO World heritage site .

-The Western Australia‘s Kimberley region Kimberley region, spanning over 400, 000 square kilometres from Broome to Darwin, is one of the world’s last great untouched wildernesses, a stunning landscape of rock formations, river gorges, red dirt and looming mountains, virtually untouched by human hands.
-Purnululu National Park is remote even within the Kimberley, making it one of the most isolated places on earth to find a world heritage area.
+The Western Australia‘s Kimberley region Kimberley region, spanning over 400, 000 square kilometres from Broome to Darwin, is one of the world’s last great untouched wildernesses, a spectacular landscape of sculptured rocks , river gorges, red dirt and looming mountains, virtually untouched by human hands.
+Purnululu National Park is remote even within the Kimberley , making it one of the most isolated places on earth to find a world heritage area.

-The unique Bungle Bungle massif rises between 100 and 250 metres from the surrounding plains, 25 kilometres long and thirty kilometres wide.
-From the western side, it appears like a solid, vertical wall, broken in place by canyons, while from the east, it appears as a series of domes.
-Up close, the Bungle Bungles are a tangle of valleys and gorges, with the ground covered in streams, dense vegetation, and sun-bleached rocks.
+The unique Bungle Bungle sandstone massif rises between 100 and 250 metres from the surrounding plains, 25 kilometres long and thirty kilometres wide.
+From the western side, it appears like a solid, vertical wall, broken in place by slot canyons, while from the east, it appears as a series of sandstone domes.
+Up close, the Bungle Bungles are a tangle of valleys and gorges, with the ground covered in streams and creek bed, dense vegetation, and sun-bleached rocks.
 Palm trees line the valley, and grow out of crannies high in the rock.